 On the other hand, the process of obtaining a business license in Colorado will not differ throughout the state.
 If you are planning to own a contracting business, you will need to get the proper documentation to operate and perform contracting services as a business in Colorado.
-The Colorado Secretary of State will request proof of insurance, tax registration, and execution of other requirements before granting a Colorado business license.
+The Colorado Secretary of State will request a certificate of insurance, tax registration, and execution of other requirements before granting a Colorado business license.
 Since requirements are not uniform, let’s examine what it takes to become a general contractor in Colorado’s capital city.

 Denver General Contractor License Applications & Process